Solace in Marriage Service

 - A high divorce rate amongst revert women.

 - Unhappy and abusive marriages, and broken families and homes.

 - Revert women feeling lonely on their search for a husband, from lack of knowledge and support.

 - Having doubts about the religion and leaving Islam all together.

-The ‘Solace in Marriage’ solution is a five-stage service based on the Quran and Sunnah to provide a holistic service that meets the needs of all revert sisters looking to enter into marriage.
+The ‘Solace in Marriage’ solution is a service based on the Quran and Sunnah to provide a holistic service that meets the needs of all revert sisters looking to enter into marriage.

-It is designed to support revert sisters to find suitable partners and sustain healthy marriages, thereby further developing their eman and relationship with Allah.
+It is designed to support revert women to find suitable partners and sustain healthy marriages, thereby further developing their eman and relationship with Allah.
 Through our holistic support system, we provide revert sisters and brothers wishing to marry them with the knowledge, tools and understanding required for a successful marriage.

 This service is:

-✓ A five-stage, holistic, and comprehensive service
+✓ Holistic, and comprehensive

 ✓ Based on the Holy Quran and the Sunnah